UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/teodora.chirila/index.md

 This project constructs a musical instrument resembling a piano, but utilizing proximity sensors instead of physical keys.
 The Raspberry Pi Pico W detects the distance of a user’s fingers from the ultrasonic sensor using ultrasonic waves.
 This detected distance is then translated into visual feedback via LEDs and sound generation on the buzzers.
-The project offers the possibility of recording the user’s ”playing” for later playback.

 ## Motivation